hack-rpi/HackRPI-Website-2024/docs/CONTRIBUTING.md

 In your Pull Requests please make a general description of what you have changed.
 No need to be to detailed but also don't just leave the description body blank or with "changing stuff."

-If you can include screenshots to make it easier for use to review. 😊
+If you can include screenshots to make it easier for us to review. 😊

 ## License